DIRECTOR, MATHEMATICS COMPUTER & INFORMATION SCIENCES (MCIS) DIVISION

 MANDATORY TECHNICAL QUALIFICATIONS: (Each must be addressed separately in your Supplemental Narrative Statement.
 Each MTQ must not exceed 2 pages.)

-1. Several years of progressive, responsible and substantial experience (preferably with professional education at the doctoral level) in the performance and management of science and technology research programs in areas such as: mathematics; computer science; information science; data science; autonomy; cyber science and technology; communications and networking; command and control; combat systems; and intelligence, reconnaissance, and surveillance analysis.
+1. At least seven years of progressive, responsible and substantial experience (preferably with professional education at the doctoral level) in the performance and management of science and technology research programs in areas such as: mathematics; computer science; decision science; information science; data science; autonomy; engineering psychology; cyber and/or human cyber science and technology; human on-the-loop decision tools; communications and networking; machine learning and reasoning, command and control; combat systems; and intelligence, reconnaissance, and surveillance analysis.
 This experience is evidenced by such factors as recent technical journal publications, presented papers at technical conferences, invited talks, leadership roles in naval and professional organizations, and program developments.

 2. Recent experience in the direct management and coordination of large integrated relevant science and/or technology programs.